SoCal-Software-Labs/CrissCross/README.md

 crisscross keypair > ./keys/my_tunnel.yaml
 ```

 On the server instance, set the environment variable `TUNNEL_TOKEN` of your CrissCross server to a secret value and restart your instance.
-Announce a tunnel under a private key pair and enable what hosts and ports you want to allow access using the `TUNNEL_TOKEN`
+Announce a tunnel under a private key pair and enable what hosts and ports you want to allow access using the `TUNNEL_TOKEN`.
+A configurable passphrase (in this case `SECRETPASS`) makes sure only the clients allow can connect.

 ```python
 import os